sdeeg-vmware/tanzu-developer-workshop/Tanzu_Demo_Apps.md

 ## The Applications

 All the applications are targeted to run as Workloads on Tanzu Application Platform.
 They can of course be run on any K8s, Tanzu Application Service, containers, stand alone, etc..

 ### MCP

 [GitHub](https://github.com/sdeeg-vmware/mcp)

 The "Master Control Program".
-A UI and Service in a single Spring Boot application using a structure based on the Spring Modulith project/opinions.
+A UI and Service in a single Java/Boot application using a structure based on the Spring Modulith project/opinions.

 #### MCP UI